mik-laj/discovery-api/gen_data/release_notes_md/iam_docs_release_notes.md

 **CHANGED:**

 [ Custom roles ](https://cloud.google.com/iam/docs/understanding-custom-roles)
 are now available in a public alpha.
-You can create a custom Cloud IAM role with one or more permissions, then grant that custom role to users in your organization.
+You can create a custom IAM role with one or more permissions, then grant that custom role to users in your organization.

 ##  May 24, 2017